 Michael Godwin has worked with venture backed startups in the software, consulting, wireless and online commerce industries since 1996.
 He has worked with many notable firms including: AT&T, Excite, Independent Online Distribution Alliance, Menlo Innovations, WebCrawler, and Zengine/MCSI.

-Michael currently serves on the board of directors of Accio Energy.
-Additionally, he serves on the boards of the following Ann Arbor, MI based non-profit organizations: Ann Arbor Symphony Orchestra, Ann Arbor Amateur Hockey Association and the Moo Duk Martial Arts Institute.
+Michael currently serves on the board of directors of Accio Energy and Pinoccio.
+Additionally, he serves on the boards of the following Ann Arbor, MI based non-profit organizations: Ann Arbor Amateur Hockey Association and the Moo Duk Martial Arts Institute.

 Michael is a former managing director of the Wolverine Venture Fund’s student advisory board at the University of Michigan.
 During his time with the Wolverine Venture Fund, Michael conducted due diligence and invested in several companies across the information technology, manufacturing, life sciences and clean tech sectors.
 Michael spearheaded the effort to fully integrate the deal acquisition, collaboration, document tracking and knowledge transfer procedures into a single solution.